jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 linkedin.com/in/jfgiraudengineer.
 https://sites.google.com/site/8289468canadainc.

-BTC.
-LTC.
-DASH.
-ETH.
+My Crypto adresses:
+BTC (Bitcoin):
+BCH (Bitcoin Cash):
+BSV (Bitcoin Satoshi Vision):
+DOGE (Dogecoin):
+LTC (LiteCoin):
+DASH (Dash):
+ETH (Ethereum):

 # Latest News:

 2018 march.
-Visa and MC from all Canadian Banks disabled digital currency purchases (tried coinbase and others).
+Visa, MC, Amex from all Canadian Banks disabled digital currency purchases (tried coinbase and others).

 # Definitions and acronyms:
-Crypto Currencies = CC = Bitcoin(BTC) = Ether(ETH) = LiteCoin(LTC) = Dash = dogecoin etc.
+Crypto Currencies = CC.
+Examples Bitcoin(BTC), Ether(ETH), LiteCoin(LTC), Dash, Dogecoin etc.
 P2P= Peer To Peer (a replicated network of ledger-database-records the opposite of a centralised database).
+Ex BitTorent.

 # Disclaimer:
 This is not financial advice (no warranty).
 It is an analysis of the risks and opportunities of CC.